highfillgoods/Half-Life_Clock/README.md

-# Half-Life_Clock original source modified from
+# Half-Life_Clock original source modified
 ## https://calomel.org/half_life_talking_clock.html
 Half-Life 1 Talking Clock

-The original script worked great for 12 hour time.
+Modified version from calomel.org
-This modified script is able to play hours 21-23 using 24 hour time format.
+This updated script is not able to play hours 21-23 using 24 hour time format.

 # How do I setup the talking clock ?